BSDGuyShawn/GetThoseMicrosoftRewardsSon/README.md

 These run from Git Bash on Windows 11 and they work well.
 WSL should work too.

+I don't recall where I found the list of words.
+I will add attribution if the source is found.

 ## Prerequisites
 Your Edge browser should automatically sign in to your microsoft account.